 - Personal Identification – Personal photo identification must be carried by the Cadet during the trip.
 Suitable forms of personal photo identification include a Driver’s License, OHIP Card, school or workplace ID.

-142 Mimico Squadron and 272 Ojibwa Sea Cadets will be providing each participating Cadet with a Cadet Identification Card, consisting of the Cadet’s photograph, OHIP and emergency information, prior to departure.
+142 Mimico Squadron will be providing each participating Cadet with a Cadet Identification Card, consisting of the Cadet’s photograph, OHIP and emergency information for wear during the tour.
 However, Cadets will also be required to have other forms of personal or government identification.

 Cadets will also be issued an emergency contact card, which will include emergency contact information for the OPI and instructions for Police should they become separated from the main party for whatever reason.